 If having your blood pressure taken at the doctors fills you with dread, investing in a home monitor can take away a lot of the stress.
 It can also be a lot more convenient.
 Buying the best blood pressure monitor is a great way of keeping tabs on your body with health tech, and helps to avoid a nasty surprise at the doctors.

 The Omron Evolv is a small, pocket-sized blood pressure monitor that offers connectivity via NFC (near-field communication).
-Unlike the QardioArm and iHealth devices, the Evolv doesn't entertain the user with a pretty bells-and-whistles smartphone interface.
+Unlike the QardioArm and iHealth devices (mentioned below), the Evolv doesn't entertain the user with a pretty bells-and-whistles smartphone interface.
 Instead, it uses a simple black-and-white display unit, which, in turn, is attached to an inflatable strap that slips onto the upper arm.

 You can wirelessly connect to your online dashboard for a digital record of your blood pressure readings, since the device connects to both iOS and Android devices.
 It's even compatible with Alexa.